 1. Traffic Numbers From Affiliates

 Traffic is the lifeline, but it’s not everything.
 The number of visitors directed to your site from affiliate links indicates the reach and effectiveness of your affiliate program.
-Do look further: if traffic is high, but other metrics aren’t, there might be an issue.

 - Calculation: this can be tracked using web analytics tools like Google Analytics.